 Academics can include this material in their on-line delivery, incorporate within Practice Class/Tutorials, or adopt as items of student assessment/examination.

-"We have the know-how you need"
+"We have the learning material you need"

 - Nicholas Haritos